MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 Once an admin completes the steps in the previous section, end users are blocked from using AI experiences based on the admin's choice.

-For existing sites where AI powered experiences are enabled by makers but is blocked by admin, a banner error message is displayed in Design Studio for the makers, indicating that an org policy is blocking Generative AI features.
+For existing sites where AI-powered experiences are enabled by makers but blocked by the admin, a banner error message is displayed in Design Studio for the makers, indicating that an organizational policy is blocking generative AI features.

 ## End user experience

-When Gen AI experiences are blocked in a site for end users, the end users simply fall back to the standard experience.
-For example, end users will see regular search and not get a Gen AI powered search summary.
-The end users will NOT see any messaging about org policies or governance controls.
+When generative AI experiences are blocked in a site for end users, they fall back to the standard experience.
+For example, end users see a regular search and don't get a generative AI powered search summary.
+The end users don't see any messaging about organizational policies or governance controls.